top of page

 Frequently asked questions

-Schedule an in-person interview with the owner & house manager to determine if we are the right fit for you in your stage of recovery.
+Schedule an in-person tour and meeting with the owner & house manager to determine if we are the right fit for you in your stage of recovery.

-If so, we’ll move forward by reviewing our policies and financial agreement.
+If so, we’ll move forward by reviewing our financial agreement and policies.

 You are welcome to stay as long as you need to in order to heal.
 The minimum length of stay is 90 days and the maximum length of stay at OASL is 2yrs.
-It’s entirely up to you, your sponsor and any supportive recovery resources you have made during your recovery.
+OASL reserves the right to extend the maximum length of stay beyond 2yrs. for guests that are actively and successfully committing to the recovery process.

 Yes, there are house rules, set in place to keep you safe.
 The house rules and agreement will be explained during the screening process and again upon move-in.

 Yes, our house manager’s job is to keep the house in order and healthy.
 Our guests are expected to follow the house rules.
-The common areas inside and outside of the home are monitored by cameras (except for the bedrooms & bathrooms).
+The common areas inside and outside of the home are monitored by cameras for safety and curfew compliance (except for the bedrooms & bathrooms).

-Yes, all guests must attend a minimum of 4 meetings a week.
+Yes, guests must attend a minimum of four AA/NA meetings or other recovery group support meetings per week.

-No, we do not currently offer any other services than structured housing.
+No, we are a Level II SLE, certified with The Sober Living Network to provide structured housing.
 However, we work closely with community partners who do provide counseling, should a guest need counseling service.

-Yes, drug screens are done on admission, randomly and upon suspicion.
+Yes, drug and alcohol screens are done on in-take, randomly and upon suspicion.
 Regular drug and alcohol testing are conducted to ensure a safe environment.

 If a relapse happens outside the home, it will result in temporary removal from the home, with the possibility of return after demonstrating commitment to recovery.
 If a relapse is committed inside our sober living home, it will result in removal and no option to return for a minimum of 30 days thereafter.